 6. Put on your best pink frock and make like the Plaza's most famous resident at the fabulous Eloise at the Plaza shop, where kids can try on outfits, enjoy storytime, and even try afternoon tea.

-7. Cheer on marchers at the annual Puerto Rican, Irish, Israel, or other ethnic parades that go up Fifth Avenue.
+7. Cheer on marchers at the annual Puerto Rican, Irish, Israel, or other cultural parades that march down Fifth Avenue.

 8. Fill up on nostalgic, novelty, and pop-culture-themed candy under the watchful eye of a giant chocolate bunny at Dylan's Candy Bar.